LeeVaughn/100-days-of-code/log.md

 **Thoughts:** It is tough to only spend an hour or so working on this project.
 I am anxious to get it done and start working on more from freeCodeCamp but I need something to work on for my 100 days so I may as well break this project up into smaller chunks.

 **Link to work:** <a href="https://github.com/LeeVaughn/Portfolio-Project/commit/d9b160ea5f3182f7c08d81086a429fed5ee00d56#diff-eacf331f0ffc35d4b482f1d15a887d3b">index.html</a> and <a href="https://github.com/LeeVaughn/Portfolio-Project/commit/62c331308f79aeab2a6f1a9bd1ae736ae309a252">styles.css</a>

+### Day 3: November 26, 2017

+**Today's Progress**: Continued working on my Portfolio page.
+Added classes and styles to the Project section so that the examples would float side by side.
+Changed to overall layout to go with a white background throughout instead of different colors for different sections.
+Tried to work on the Contact section but couldn't decide on a design I liked.

+**Thoughts:** The top part of the page is coming along pretty well but I am not sure what I want to do for the contact page.
+I tried experimenting with forms but I wasn't happy with the look.
+I think I am going to go with some text and buttons for contact options like Twitter, GitHub, email etc. but I am not super sold on that idea.

+**Link to work:** <a href="https://github.com/LeeVaughn/Portfolio-Project/commit/71ca1bbccc342d045ca7232fd80527cc83e6c6e4#diff-eacf331f0ffc35d4b482f1d15a887d3b">index.html</a> and <a href="https://github.com/LeeVaughn/Portfolio-Project/commit/4f0cd54c76f329f286e1c1d726927603fc93a1d4#diff-4e7bb40584b55a44f4657b188986bff4">styles.css</a>